Fine Wind, Clear Morning: Historical information

-Fine Wind, Clear Morning, along with Hokusai's other print from his acclaimed Thirty-six Views of Mount Fuji series, The Great Wave off Kanagawa, are perhaps the most widely recognized pieces of Japanese art in the world.
+Fine Wind, Clear Morning, along with Hokusai's other prints from his acclaimed Thirty-six Views of Mount Fuji series, in particular The Great Wave off Kanagawa, are perhaps the most widely recognized pieces of Japanese art in the world.
 Both are superb examples of the Japanese art of ukiyo-e, "pictures of the floating world".
 Although ukiyo-e can depict anything from contemporary city life to classical literature, and Hokusai's notebooks show that his own interests spanned an equally wide range, it was landscapes like this that earned him his fame.
-The saturated colors and stylized forms in such prints helped inspire the Impressionist and Post-impressionist movements decades later.
-The Red Fuji is more highly esteemed and appreciated in Japan than the Great Wave, which is more well-known abroad.
+The saturated colors and stylized forms in such prints helped inspire the Impressionist and Post-Impressionist movements decades later.
+The Red Fuji is more highly esteemed and appreciated in Japan than the Great Wave, which is more well-known abroad, and it inspired Akira Kurosawa's Mount Fuji in Red.

-Prints can be found in museums worldwide including the British Museum, the Metropolitan Museum of Art, and the Indianapolis Museum of Art.
+Prints can be found in museums worldwide including the British Museum, the Metropolitan Museum of Art, the Museum of Fine Arts, Boston, and the Indianapolis Museum of Art.

-In March 2019, Fine Wind, Clear Morning was sold for $507,000 at an auction in New York.
+In March 2019, a print of Fine Wind, Clear Morning was sold for $507,000 at an auction in New York.